- 1 Top 7 Best Transmission Jacks Compared

 - Weight Capacity

 The main reason you purchase a transmission jack is so that you can easily access any area on your transmission by either raising or lowering it once you’ve disconnected it from your vehicle.
 So one of the most important features is going to be the weight capacity of the jack.
 Selecting a jack that is rated for a lower weight capacity than that of your transmission can create a safety hazard.
-If you’re purchasing this equipment to manage your own car repairs, focus on transmission jacks rated to hold between 500 to 2,000 pounds.
+If you’re purchasing this equipment to manage your own car repairs, focus on transmission jacks rated to hold between 500 to 2,000 pounds of load capacity.
 For commercial projects, jacks rated for weights of 2,000 pounds or more are preferred.

 A transmission jack isn’t an item that you want to keep purchasing every few months because of product fatigue.
 More importantly, if it’s poorly designed it increases the risk of bodily injury due to product failure.
 When shopping for a transmission jack, look for items built out of sturdy materials like steel and features wheels so you can easily position your transmission for the easiest and safest work space.